OttoKoester/ExclusiveCoin/README.md

 Block #1688000](https://drive.google.com/file/d/1gOZdvJDylPzzlobs3KUyPZ81IUMuJtbA/view?usp=sharing)

 This link, it's to download the bootstrap file for fast synchronization with the Blockchain of EXCL Network.

-The Release Date is from December 08, 2018.
-Please, just copy to the ExclusiveCoin Folder, than it will load fast as possible until Block 1688000
+The release date is from December 08, 2018.

+Please, just copy the bootstrap file ( *bootstrap.dat* ) to the ExclusiveCoin Folder, than it will load fast as possible until Block 1688000

 I will try maintain this up-to-date every 2 Weeks with new versions of Bootstrap.